Fan Feedback Bulletin Board

 G'day Joel

 There are self help groups for people who start playing my songs.
-It's "clockwork Orange aversive therapy course which I am told is very successful.
+It's a"clockwork Orange" aversive therapy course which I am told is very successful.
 It apparently stops you playing any Pat Drummond songs at all.
 My wife wants me to join one.
 Seriously though, thanks for playing a few.
 I do take it as a great compliment.

 Pat